lguzzon-scratchbook/gdb/README.md

 First of all, I want to thank the GunDB community for all the years we shared.
 You gave me the chance to experiment and take part in incredible projects.
 Though [GunDB](https://github.com/amark/gun) and GenosDB follow completely different approaches, we belong to the same family.
 My deepest thanks to Mark Nadal for his friendship and unwavering support.”

+A special thanks as well to [William Blankenship](https://webai.com), *Network Fellow at WebAI*, for his early encouragement and kind words about GenosDB’s vision.

 ## License

 ### Project License